Pinafore/nlp-hw/tfidf_guesser/README.md

 2. Do well in the overall leaderboard (while overall score is important, more important is using features that take advantage of tfidf guesser features or multiple guessers.
 3. Add additional tf-idf guessers (e.g., from the provided Wikipedia pages).
+You can create an additional guesser if you want to keep it separate from the tfidf_guesser.
+If you do that, make sure to upload that file too.
-   Finally, you can get extra credit for by submitting your system on Dynabench (assuming we can get it up in time ... watch Piazza for announcements).
+4. Finally, you can get extra credit for by submitting your system on Dynabench (assuming we can get it up in time ... watch Piazza for announcements).